-Over the next four years I will advocate for the views, aspirations and rights of children and young people to be affirmed, promoted and protected and for the issues affecting children and young people doing it tough to be prioritised.
+As Commissioner I will advocate for the views, aspirations and rights of children and young people to be affirmed, promoted and protected, and for the issues affecting children and young people doing it tough to be prioritised.
 Together we can design and deliver better ways of putting our children's best interests front and centre in policy practice and service.